tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/移动端/会中设置_intl_en.md

 ## Renaming Attendees
 **Role:** Organizer/Co-Host/Attendee
 ### Renaming Attendees
 We suggest changing your alias before joining the meeting.
-This will help people recognize each other and speed up orientation.
+This will help attendees recognize each other.
 This especially applies to large-scale conferences with attendees from multiple organizations.

 ![](https://main.qcloudimg.com/raw/726328800605c06a5bc83ac3ff237480.png)
 Both the host and co-host can rename attendees.